mietzen/AKS-ArgoCD-tutorial/README.md

 ### Finalizing

-Finnaly we can replace the staging TLS certificate with a production certificate.
+Finally we can replace the staging TLS certificate with a production certificate.

 Therefor edit: `argocd-ingress.yaml` and change `cert-manager.io/cluster-issuer` from `"letsencrypt-staging"` to `"letsencrypt"`: